Microsoft OneDrive

 **Credentials**

-* **Microsoft OAuth2 API**: a generic Microsoft Graph credential that you can reuse across other Microsoft nodes.
-When you select this option, make sure the credential is granted the scopes this node needs (for example, `Files.ReadWrite.All`).
+* **Microsoft OAuth2 (Graph)**: a generic Microsoft Graph credential that you can reuse across other Microsoft nodes.
+When you select this option, make sure you grant the credential the scopes this node needs (for example, `Files.ReadWrite.All`).

 Refer to [Microsoft credentials](/integrations/builtin/credentials/microsoft.md) for guidance on setting up authentication.